GRE-Cheating-Service/.github/profile/README.md

 -   **Process of Elimination:** Look for clues and patterns within the question and answer choices that might help you narrow down the options.
 -   **Manage Time:** Don't spend too long agonizing over one question.
 If you're stuck, make an educated guess, mark the question for review, and move on.
 You might be able to revisit it later.

+So, if you are worried **Is there a guessing penalty on the GRE**, there is none.
 **Remember:** The GRE is as much about strategic test-taking as it is about knowledge.
 Don't leave points on the table by skipping questions – take that calculated guess!

 ## GRE at home bathroom breaks?
 Unfortunately, unscheduled bathroom breaks are not permitted during the GRE at-home test.
 Here's why: